BrightJourneyAI/graph-rag/README.md

 ## Liked This?
 If you liked this consider supporting me for free by [joining my twice weekly newsletter](https://bit.ly/45lG2pR) on all things AI or by treating me to a cup of coffee, if you think I deserve it.

+Checkout my blog where I deep dive in AI and the latest innovations [Bright Journey AI](https://brightjourneyai.com/)

 <a href="https://buymeacoffee.com/brightjourneyai" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>